 PGDip(Accounting) course information:

 Each PGDip(Accounting) unit includes weekly preparation, lectures and tutorials.
-Contact sessions (lectures and tutorials) run for 12 – 15 hours per week and preparation time outside of class requires an additional 20 – 30 hours per week.
+Contact sessions, including both lectures and tutorials, run for 20 – 25 hours per week (for all four units combined) and preparation time outside of class (for all four units combined) requires an additional 20 – 25 hours per week.

-Formative assessments are conducted over the year in the form of continuous assessment, 4 major formative assessments and final summative exams in October.
+Formative assessments are conducted over the year in the form of three continuous assessments, three major formative assessments and a final summative examination in October.

 This programme has been accredited by the South African Institute of Chartered Accountants (SAICA) and successful completion qualifies students to write the Initial Test of Competence (ITC), the first of SAICA’s board exams.
 The programme is also accredited by the Higher Education Quality Committee (HEQC) of the Council on Higher Education (CHE).